rtek1000/TMP117-Emulator/README.md

 - Use the Arduino board's real EEPROM to save data
 - Emulated temperature value can vary automatically
 - Emulated temperature controlled by analog input (A0/A1/A2/A3)
-- Alarm flags and output pin (LED led on digital pin 13)
+- Alarm flags and output pin (LED led on digital pin 13).
+Beware of voltage systems below 5V, this pin can force 5V.

 The code can be adapted for other boards, but it will probably only recognize one slave address at a time, such as the ESP32 board, when researching I found references that the I2C hardware does not support this functionality.